jfc221/minimal/index.md

 # About Me

-I am a heavily motivated third year Mechanical Engineering student minoring in Aerospace Engineering and Business with a variety of out-of-classroom experience from being involved in research, internships, and a Formula One style racing team.
-These opportunities have provided me with a sense of intuition necessary to solve complex engineering problems with ease.
-I would like to expand upon the skills I have gained and apply them to a Summer 2020 internship.
+I am an extremely motivated third year Mechanical Engineering student minoring in Aerospace Engineering and Business with a variety of out-of-classroom experience from being involved in research, internships, and a Formula One style racing team.
+These opportunities have provided me with a sense of intuition necessary to solve complex engineering problems which I hope to apply to a Summer 2020 internship.

 Check out my portfolio to learn more about some of the projects I have worked on!